(Kawasaki Syndrome; Mucocutaneous Lymph Node Syndrome)

 The electrical activity of your child's heart may be measured.
 This can be done with an electrocardiogram (EKG).

-There is no known way to prevent Kawasaki disease.
+There is no known way to prevent this health problem.

 American Heart Association

 Kawasaki Disease Foundation